inequalitystreet/inequalitystreet.github.io/index.md

 **Do I need to know about pensions?**
 Not necessarily!
 We're looking for someone with knowledge of socio-economic inequalities research using large-scale data.
 Knowledge of UK pension systems or gender inequality in economic outcomes would be a bonus, but it's not a dealbreaker.

-**Can I apply if I need visa sponsorship?**
-We're sorry - this role is only open to those who already have the right to work in the UK.
-We were informed that, due to time and budget constraints associated with this project, we cannot meet the legal obligations required to make this role visa-sponsorable.

 ### 📋 Practical details

 - 🏫 **Work location:** University of Birmingha, School of Social Policy and Society.
 Hybrid working is possible, but in-person attendance at team meetings and events is required.